-The contract shall be awarded to the tender ranked first, which complies with the minimum requirements specified in the procurement documents and is submitted by a tenderer having access to procurement, not in an exclusion situation and fulfilling the selection criteria.
+d The contract shall be awarded to the first 3 ranked tenders, which comply with the minimum requirements specified in the procurement documents and are submitted by tenderers with access to procurement, not in an exclusion situation and fulfilling with the selection criteria.
+The ranking will determine the sequence in which the contractors will be offered specific contracts during the implementation of the framework contract.